 Preheat oven to 400 degree F. Wrap sweet potatoes individually in aluminum foil.
 Bake for about 1 hour, until sweet potatoes are very soft and skin peels off easily.
 Once cool enough to handle, puree sweet potatoes using a food processor or hand immersion blender.
 Once sweet potato puree is smooth, use a spoon to mix in cilantro, lime juice, 1/8 teaspoon salt, cumin, and pepper.
 Set aside.

 - In a medium skillet, heat 1 tablespoon olive oil over medium-high.
 Add garlic and saute for 30 seconds.
 Add spinach and saute until wilted.
 Add the beans, chile powder, remaining 1/8 teaspoon salt, and a few grinds of black pepper and stir to toss.
 Remove from heat and transfer to mixing bowl.
 Wipe the skillet with a paper towel, coat with nonstick cooking spray, and place on stove over medium-low heat.

 Spread about 1/4 cup sweet potato mixture on 1 corn tortilla.
 Place in skillet, top with about 2 tablespoons of the black bean-spinach mixture and 1 tablespoon cheese.
 Cover with another tortilla and press down with spatula.
 Cook for 2 minutes, flip, and cook another 2 minutes until cheese is melted and tortilla starts to crisp.
 Repeat with the remaining tortillas; serve with salsa and guacamole if desired.

 For a complete meal, serve quesadillas with a side salad, like this Spinach Salad.

-These quesadillas were a family favorite.
-My husband, who usually isn’t into non-meat containing meals, loved them – even called them “restaurant quality,” and my twin girls devoured them:
+These quesadillas were such a family favorite meal at my house.
+My husband, who usually isn’t one that’s into non-meat containing meals, loved them, and he even called them “restaurant quality,” and my twin girls completely devoured them: